+I was reluctant to slow down; I wanted to use the momentum to save energy.
+I’d already biked from 217th & Stark to 92nd & Division (more than seven miles) to catch the last train to Clackamas.
+By the time I got there, most of the buses had stopped running, so my only option was to bike another six miles home.
+It had already been a full day, with various other bicycle trips and assorted exertions.
 So I sped down the hill at least twice as fast as was advisable.
 My hair stood on end as the white center line disappeared from view.
 This might have been fun if I’d paid $20 and were eating popcorn and enjoying it with friends.
 But I was all alone.
 I uttered a quick prayer, and soon the lights from Highway 212 began to illuminate my way again.

 But the signs are everywhere.
 Our population has been emasculated by government coddling and a media that has trained us to believe we are all victims of poor upbringing, psychiatric disorders and right-wing conspiracies.
-There are no more good causes ― at least not organized ones.
-All the social movements have been reduced to a game of musical chairs on the deck of the Titanic.
-Activism is a collection of snarling dogs fighting over a dwindling pile of raw meat.
-Instead of addressing the real issues ― money in politics, the poisoning of our food and national sovereignty (among others), people and political groups attack each other as all of us — black, white, Democrat, Republican, gay and straight, swirl around the drain like plastic toys left in the bathtub.
+There are no more good causes — none of any consequence, at any rate.
+All the successful social movements have been reduced to a game of musical chairs on the deck of the Titanic.
+Mainstream activism is essentially a collection of snarling dogs fighting over a dwindling pile of raw meat.
+Instead of addressing the real issues ― money in politics, the poisoning of our food and diminishing national sovereignty (among others), people and political groups attack each other as all of us — black, white, Democrat, Republican, gay and straight — swirl around the drain like plastic toys left in the bathtub.

 This isn’t a lament.
 It’s a sounding of the horn.
 A different country is calling.
 It is a heavenly one, like none that has ever been seen, but it is real and it has existed all along.
 It is a vast, blessed place, full of love, joy and peace, and there is room there for everyone who wears the mantle of Christ Jesus.